 Please contact BCMH at 906.524.3400 to learn more about how we can help you or a loved one.

-The Comprehensive Wound Healing Center at BCMH provides care to those suffering from non-healing wounds in a way no other provider can – all in one location.
-A comprehensive Wound Healing Center is a coordinated outpatient center that utilizes the latest techniques and procedures
+The Advanced Wound Healing Center at BCMH provides care to those suffering from non-healing wounds in a way no other provider can – all in one location.
+An Advanced Wound Healing Center is a coordinated outpatient center that utilizes the latest techniques and procedures

 to provide the best chance of healing.